uob-coms20007/uob-coms20007.github.io/computability/encodings_fin.md

 $a \in A$ as an element $s(a)$ of $B$.
 We can then 'recover' the original $a
 \in A$ by computing the element $r(s(a)) = a$.

-# Booleans vs. natural numbers
+## Example: Booleans vs. natural numbers

-We may encode the set $\mathbb{B} = \{ \top, \bot \}$ of boolean values as natural numbers.
+We may encode the set $\mathbb{B} = \{ \top, \bot \}$ of boolean values as natural numbers through a section-retraction pair.

 We define

 $$
   \begin{aligned}